pawselfie/pawselfie.github.io/README.md

 - **Bee and Beequip Images** — Brings an image to each Bee and Beequip selection to ease search
 - **Unreleased Beequips** — Has all 12 Unreleased Beequips found in Onett's inventory
 - **Better Style** — A more consistent style made out of a shade of dark blue
+- **Replaced Dialogs** — Dialogs are now their own GUI, and aren't dependant on the browser
 - **More Utility Buttons:**

   - Select All Slots